Fashion of the Belle Époque

 Read more »Fun facts about Tales of Hoffmann

 Jaques Offenbach composed the opera The Tales of Hoffmann in the late 1870s.
 Before dying he apparently had a premonition that he would not survive to see his opera performed… He ended up being right as he died only four months before the opera was performed for the first time!
+As a result, many different editions of his original score have been altered and this means that there are many different editions in existence.
+Recently there have been efforts to reinstate the opera to a close approximation of the original.

 Read more »